Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 Without some needy man, raging his life away

-There’re these and those others who surround me now
+And all these other others who surround me now

 The animals I protect, the animals I feed

-The walls that I’ve painted; floors tiled, kept clean
+The walls that I’ve painted; floors tiled and kept clean

 So that every day I prove how much I never need